dusk-network/dusk-protocol/consensus/basics/staking.md

 [^1]: Note that an epoch refers to a specific set of blocks and not just to a number of blocks; that is, an epoch starts and ends at specific block heights.

-[^2]: Note that rewards related to quorum voters are not yet implemented, so no specific reward amount has been yet decided.
-The same applies to slashing for double vote and double candidate.

 <!------------------------- LINKS ------------------------->
 <!-- https://github.com/dusk-network/dusk-protocol/tree/main/consensus/basics/staking.md -->